francismanalang/ajax-project/README.md

 * Rest Countries API: [Docs](https://restcountries.com/)

 ## Features
-* User can view a random flag
+* Users can view a random flag
-* User can save a flag
+* Users can save a flag into a flags list
-* User can view saved flags
+* Users can view flags list
-* User can study saved flags
+* Users can study saved flags list
-* User can delete a flag
+* Users can delete a flag

 ## Preview